'The Pit and the Pendulum' premieres in May '23

 performances are planned, which will be announced later.

-The Pit and the Pendulum is based on a short story by Edgar Allen Poe about the torments and psychological torture endured by a prisoner of the Inquisition.
-It is an archetypical horror story, a feverish dreamlike hallucination in which Poe expresses the unconditional nature of our desire for life and truthfulness.
+The Pit and the Pendulum is about an individual who is gradually being crushed by a tyrannical regime.
+It is based on the short story by Edgar Allen Poe in which he describes the torments and psychological torture endured by a prisoner of the Inquisition.
+It is an archetypical horror story, a feverish dreamlike hallucination in which Poe expresses the unconditional nature of our desire for life and to live in truthfulness.
 “Even in the grave all is not lost.
 Else there is no immortality for man.”

 'Orewoet' for the Concertgebouw Orchestra